lilleman ba4503b4d1

 dashboard no A RouteHandler that owns the gated app home /dashboard.
 At most one plugin may declare it.
 See The landing pages.

 nav no NavNode[] fragment (same shape composeNav consumes). icon is a Lucide sprite id (src/ui/icons.ts); node ids must be globally unique.
+A label that names a catalog key is translated; anything else renders as written.

 routes no See Routes & handlers.